-1. A minimum of 30 credit hours.

-3. Earn a minimum of 9 credit hours at NICC.
-Individual departments may require specific courses to meet this requirement.

-4. Demonstrated computer literacy is a requirement for graduation.
+- 1. A minimum of 30 credit hours. - 2.
+A 2.0 cumulative GPA and a passing grade in all required courses. - 3.
+Earn a minimum of 9 credit hours at NICC.
+Individual departments may require specific courses to meet this requirement. - 4.
+Demonstrated computer literacy is a requirement for graduation.
 This requirement may be met with SDV:200 or an equivalent course or as prescribed by specific majors.